ssfanist/permission-hierarchy/README.md

   - address account: address of parent account of child to read
   - uint256 i: index of children of certain parent

-- parent
+- childCount

-  - address account: address of child account of parent to read
+  - address account: address of parent to read children count

-- role

-  - address account: address of account to read role of

-- isAlive
-  - address account: address of account to read whether removed or not of

 ## Events